What you'll achieve

 In dbt Cloud, you will need a job that:

-- Generates the full output of your dbt project.
-If you are using modified state in your dbt Cloud job, the first step of your job needs to clone your production schema into the target schema for each run.
+- generates the full output of your dbt project.
+If you are using the modified state in your dbt Cloud job, the first step in your job needs to clone your production schema into the target schema of each run.

 We'll configure schema references in our LookML with a user attribute, so Spectacles can modify